pgibler/cmdh/README.md

 Current supports Debian, Arch, and RHEL based systems for install.

 If you have another system, you will need to install the packages manually.
+Check out `install.sh` in the cmdh folder for the logic on how to install it on other systems and adapt it to your own, or better yet, open a PR.

 ## Usage